gStarhigh/pro1/README.md

 ## General features
 - The website is responsive on all devices.
 - The website is using the same color and font throughout the entire site to make it easy to read and understand, no matter where you are.
-- The website has the same navigation elements on all pages except the gallery page, which only has the header.
+- The website has the same navigation elements on the index and courses page, the others only has the header.
     - ### Header
         - The header is the same on all pages.
-        - The header is the same on all devices.
+        - The header is the same on all devices above 490px.
+Under 490px the header becomes a column instead.
         - The header is a sticky header, meaning it will stay at the top of the screen even if you scroll down.
         - The header is responsive on all devices.
         - When you hover over the links in the header the text will underline and the font size increases.